cesarg210/security-plus-homelab/hardening-implementation/linux-firewall-hardening.md

 Status: inactive

-### Step 2 – Enable the Firewall
+### Step 2 – Enable the Firewall & Verify Default Policy

-Run:

-sudo ufw enable

-This activates the firewall and applies default policies.

-### Step 3 – Verify Default Policy
 ![firewall verbose](../screenshots/firewall-verbose.png)
-This creates a default deny inbound security model.
+This activates the firewall and applies default policies and creates a default deny inbound security model.

-### Step 4 – Allow Required Domain Services
+### Step 3 – Allow Required Domain Services

 The Domain Controller must expose specific services to support authentication.

 ![firewall rules](../screenshots/DC-Firewall-rules.png)
+- Port 22 for SSH from client
+- Port 53 to allow DNS queries from internal network
+- Port 88 for kerberos authentication
+- Port 389 for LDAP
+- Port 445 for SMB

 ## Security Impact
 The firewall now enforces a least privilege access model.